 When appropriate and at its discretion, the Nominating, Governance and Sustainability Committee may retain a search firm to assist in identifying candidates for the Board.
-In such instance, and consistent with the charter of the Nominating, Governance and Sustainability Committee and our Corporate Governance Guidelines, such search firm will be affirmatively instructed to seek to present qualified women and minority candidates for the Board's and Nominating, Governance and Sustainability Committee's consideration.
+In such instance, and consistent with the charter of the Nominating, Governance and Sustainability Committee and our Corporate Governance Guidelines, such search firm will be affirmatively instructed to include qualified women and minority candidates for consideration by the Board and the Nominating, Governance and Sustainability Committee.

-In addition, the Nominating, Governance and Sustainability Committee will consider nominees recommended by stockholders in accordance with the procedures outlined under "Stockholder Proposals and Director Nominations - Nominations for 2020 Annual Meeting of Stockholders and for Any Special Meetings of Stockholders" below.
+In addition, the Nominating, Governance and Sustainability Committee will consider nominees recommended by stockholders in accordance with the procedures outlined under "Stockholder Proposals and Director Nominations - Nominations for 2021 Annual Meeting of Stockholders and for Any Special Meetings of Stockholders" below.
 The Nominating, Governance and Sustainability Committee will evaluate such nominees according to the same criteria, and in the same manner, as any other director nominee.

-The Nominating, Governance and Sustainability Committee held four meetings during the year ended December 31, 2018.
-The Nominating, Governance and Sustainability Committee is currently comprised of Messrs.
-Wisner (Chairman), Crisp, Daniels, Day, Gaut and Textor and Mses.
-Clark and Robertson.
+The Nominating, Governance and Sustainability Committee held four meetings during the year ended December 31, 2019.
+The Nominating, Governance and Sustainability Committee is currently comprised of Ms. Robertson (Chairperson), Ms. Clark and Messrs.
+Crisp, Daniels, Day, Gaut and Textor.